The Hunters in the Snow: Background and origins

 The Hunters in the Snow, and the series to which it belongs, are in the medieval and early Renaissance tradition of the Labours of the Months: depictions of various rural activities and work understood by a spectator in Bruegel's time as representing the different months or times of the year.
-For in 1565, this was the beginning of upcoming harsh winters down the line, called the Little Ice Age.
+For in 1565, this was the beginning of upcoming harsh winters, called the Little Ice Age.

 Description and composition

 The painting shows a wintry scene in which three hunters are returning from an expedition accompanied by their dogs.
 By appearances the outing was not successful; the hunters appear to trudge wearily, and the dogs, rather lean and gaunt, seem to share the hunters' weariness.
 One man carries the "meager corpse of a fox" illustrating the paucity of the hunt.
-In front of the hunters in the snow are the footprints of a rabbit or hare—which has escaped or been missed by the hunters.
+In front of the hunters in the snow are the footprints of a hare—which has escaped or been missed by the hunters.
 The overall visual impression is one of a calm, cold, overcast day; the colors are muted whites and grays, the trees are bare of leaves, and wood smoke hangs in the air.
-Several adults and a child prepare food (preparing to singe a pig) at an inn with an outside fire.
+Several adults and a child prepare to singe a pig at an inn with an outside fire.
 There is a sign just above the entrance of the inn that is nearly detaching from its hardware.
-The sign reads "Dit Is Guden Hert" ("This is the Golden Hart" ie "deer").
-Of interest are the jagged mountain peaks which do not exist in Belgium or Holland.
+The sign reads "Dit Is Gu(l)den Hert" ("This is the Golden Hart" ie "deer"; the letter "l" is abraded) and represents the vision of Saint Hubertus, or of Saint Eustace, patron saint of the hunters.
+Of interest are the jagged mountain peaks which do not exist in the Low Countries.

 The painting prominently depicts crows sitting in the denuded trees and a magpie flies in the upper centre of the scene.
 Bruegel sometimes uses these two species of birds to indicate an ill-omen as in Dutch culture magpies are associated with the Devil.

 The landscape itself is a flat-bottomed valley (a river meanders through it) with jagged peaks visible on the far side.
 A watermill is seen with its wheel frozen stiff.
 In the distance, figures ice skate, play a forerunner of bandy or ice hockey, kolf, and play eisstock ("ice-stick", similar to curling) on a frozen lake; they are rendered as silhouettes.

 Interpretation and reception

 Writing in the "opinion" section of Nature, art historian Martin Kemp points out that Old Masters are popular subjects for Christmas cards and states that "probably no 'secular' subject is more popular than ...
 Hunters in the Snow".
-The painting is the subject of modernist poet William Carlos Williams's ekphrastic poem "The Hunter in The Snow".
+The painting is the subject of modernist poet William Carlos Williams's ekphrastic poem "The Hunter in the Snow".

 The surviving Months of the Year cycle are: